Coming Home (2014 film)

-Coming Home (归来 (The Return)) is a 2014 Chinese historical drama film directed by Zhang Yimou and starring Chen Daoming and Gong Li.
+Coming Home (归来 (The Return)) is a 2014 Chinese historical drama film directed by Zhang Yimou and starring Chen Daoming, Gong Li, and Zhang Huiwen.
 It was released in the US on September 11, 2015, and first shown to the public on the May 20, 2014, at the Cannes Film Festival.
 The story is adapted from the novel The Criminal Lu Yanshi written by novelist Geling Yan.

 Plot

 Lu Yanshi was a professor before being sent to the labor camp during the Cultural Revolution.
 He escapes from the labor camp in Xining to meet his long-missed wife Feng Wanyu and daughter Dandan.
 However, the police were already waiting outside the house to arrest him.

 Dandan, a teenage ballerina, could not play the leading role in Red Detachment of Women due to her father's outlaw status.
 Under the temptation of regaining the leading role, Dandan reveals her parents' secret meeting plan to the police.
 The meeting ends with the capture of Lu, but Dandan still does not get the leading role.

 After the end of the Cultural Revolution, Lu comes home only to find his family broken- his wife suffering from amnesia and his daughter working as a textile worker.
 Under the shock of a former official's sexual harassment, his wife sometimes mistakes Lu as Officer Fang instead of her husband.
 To reawaken his wife's memory, Lu disguises himself as a stranger so he can be near his wife.
 She recognizes him only as a letter reader or a piano tuner, and he never could live close enough with his chaste wife because of her trauma.
 During these years, Lu continued to write to his wife as a way of communicating with her and to convince her to forgive their daughter.

 Several years later Feng is waiting to receive her husband outside the railway station on a snowy day, and Lu is standing with her, pretending to be a pedicab driver.